Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 Materials & Details That Matter

 Gulf Coast performance comes from how details work together — not just the shingle on top.
-We prioritize a sealed roof deck, enhanced perimeter edges, high-temp leak-barrier zones, corrosion-resistant flashing kits, and balanced soffit intake/ridge exhaust to control heat, moisture, and wind-driven rain.
+That is why roofing Louisiana and Mississippi projects demand a system approach: we prioritize a sealed roof deck, enhanced perimeter edges, high-temp leak-barrier zones, corrosion-resistant flashing kits, and balanced soffit intake/ridge exhaust to control heat, moisture, and wind-driven rain.

 Build the system, not just the surface

-- Sealed roof deck: limits water entry if shingles lift in high winds.
+- Sealed roof deck: limits water entry if shingles lift or blow off during storms, adding a secondary water barrier under the surface.

-- Enhanced edges & flashing: stronger hold-down and cleaner transitions at eaves, rakes, walls and chimneys.
+- Enhanced edges and flashing: stronger hold-down and cleaner transitions at eaves, rakes, walls, and chimneys so wind cannot start a peel.

-- High-temp leak-barrier zones: added protection at eaves, valleys, and penetrations under coastal heat loads.
+- High-temp leak-barrier zones: added protection at eaves, valleys, and penetrations under coastal heat loads and frequent summer squall lines.

-- Balanced ventilation: soffit intake plus ridge exhaust to manage attic heat and moisture year-round.
+- Balanced ventilation: soffit intake plus ridge or off-ridge exhaust sized by NFA to manage attic heat and moisture year-round.

-The result is a roof that sheds water efficiently, resists peel-up at the edges, and weathers hot, humid seasons with fewer maintenance calls.
+The result is a Gulf Coast roof system that resists peel-up at the edges, helps keep wind-driven rain out of the attic, and weathers hot, humid seasons with fewer maintenance calls and fewer warranty headaches.

 Roofing Service Areas — Southeast Louisiana & Mississippi Gulf Coast